minibolt-guide/minibolt/guide/system/privacy.md

 ### SSH remote access through Tor (optional)

-If you want to log into your RaspiBolt with SSH when you're away, you can easily do so by adding a Tor hidden service.
+If you want to log into your MiniBolt with SSH when you're away, you can easily do so by adding a Tor hidden service.
 This makes "calling home" very easy, without the need to configure anything on your internet router.

 #### SSH server